-“This I recall to my mind, therefore I have hope.
+In Lamentations chapter three he said, “This I recall to my mind, therefore I have hope.
 Through the Lord’s mercies we are not consumed, because His compassions fail not.
 They are new every morning; great is Your faithfulness.”
 (Lamentations 3:21-23)

 Whatever we’re going through, let’s let the mercy of God fill us with hope to see us though the dark times and into the light and love of Jesus Christ.

-There is a hope for our world, and that hope is Jesus Christ Who rose from the dead and is alive.
+There is a hope for our world, and that hope is Jesus Christ who rose from the dead and is alive.